faresbs/sign-language-tutor/README.md

 End with an example of getting some data out of the system or using it for a little demo

-## Run recognition system for hand detection + handshape classification
+## Run recognition system
-Recognition system is composed of two sub models: the first is for hand detection and the second hand classification.
+Recognition system is composed of two sub models: the first is for hand detection and the second one is for hand classification.

 ### Pretrained Models
 hand detection model (Mobilenetv1-ssd)